-The Ministry of Tourism and Aviation's Digital team will monitor social channels during and throughout the storm and will post appropriate updates.
-The Ministry of Tourism and Aviation's (BMOTA) and associate team members should be aware of organizations' social media policies and comply with all policies regarding discussion of events on personal social channels.
+The Bahamas Ministry of Tourism, Investments & Aviation's Digital team will monitor social channels during and throughout the storm and will post appropriate updates.
+The Bahamas Ministry of Tourism, Investments & Aviation's and associate team members should be aware of organizations' social media policies and comply with all policies regarding discussion of events on personal social channels.
 Speculation, over dramatic or misleading posts on personal channels should be avoided during times of national crisis.

-The key facts to be gathered by Clay Saunders on hurricane issues are:
+The key facts to be gathered by the General Manager, Travel Compliance Department on hurricane issues are:

-- 1. When will the hurricane hit?
+- 1. Will it touch The Islands of The Bahamas?

-- 2. With what intensity?
+- 2. When will the hurricane hit?

-- 3. What islands in the Caribbean will be the most affected?
+- 3. What is the expected intensity?

-- 4. Will it touch The Islands Of The Bahamas?
+- 4. What islands in the Caribbean will be the most affected?

-- 5. How widespread is the damage?
+- 5. How widespread is the expected damage?

 - 6. Are tourists/residents in danger?

 - 7. Is there cause for evacuation?

 - 8. Will transportation be affected?

-Mia Weech-Lange and her team will track and be responsible for the following media activities:
+Senior Director, Global Communications and his team will track and be responsible for the following media activities:

-- 1. Which media should be notified (TV, papers, radio, Internet)?
+- 1. Which media should be notified (TV, print, radio, Internet)?

 - 2. Where did/will all coverage run?

 - 3. How many segments?

 - 4. Obtain segments/articles

 - 5. Arrange interviews